embassy-rs/embassy/tests/lpc55/README.md

 python3 tests/lpc55/run.py --keep-going # do not stop at the first failure
 ```

-Run it **unprivileged**, so `cargo` and `probe-rs` keep the user's `~/.cargo` and target
+Run the suite as an unprivileged user.
+This keeps `cargo` and `probe-rs` on the user's `~/.cargo`
-directory.
-The orchestrator elevates only the two conformance host scripts, which need raw USB
+and target directories.
+The orchestrator uses `sudo` only for the two conformance entries:
-access to a vendor interface, as `sudo -n <this interpreter> host/conformance.py …`.
-Passwordless
+`sudo -n <this interpreter> host/conformance.py …`.
+They need raw USB access to the vendor
-`sudo` is therefore required for the conformance tests; everything else runs as the user
+interface, so passwordless `sudo` is required.
+All other entries run as the current user.
-(the CDC-based tests only need `/dev/ttyACM*`, which is `root:dialout`).
+The CDC tests need access to `/dev/ttyACM*`, which is normally owned by `root:dialout`.

 Individual firmwares still run standalone: